adiyoss/AutoVowelDuration/back_end/README.md

 README
 ======

-Vowel Duration Measurement 1.0.0
+Vowel Duration Measurement Back End 1.0.0

 Copyright (C) Adiyoss

-An automatic vowel duration measurement using structured prediction algorithms, written in Java.
+This folder contains the structurd prediction algorithm, features and feature functions for the automatic measurement of vowel duration.
+The code is written in Java and have a few dependency of inside the lib folder.